FreschForward/statiegeldMAW/README.md

 # statiegeldMAW
-Small admin system for returnable bottles deposit donations
+Small admin system for returnable bottles deposit donations using PHP, MySQL and bootstrap.